- What is DevOps?

 The software development industry is scaling at new heights each day, especially with the adoption of DevOps.
 According to a research report from Statista, 80% of the respondents consider DevOps extremely important for software development.

 Even though DevOps continues to dominate software development, there is still confusion about what exactly DevOps means.
 Is DevOps a process, or a culture, an approach, a methodology, or an amalgamation of all these things?
 In whichever way you give the DevOps definition, it represents a journey.
-And no matter whether you are a beginner, intermediate, or an expert in DevOps, we are here to solve your queries, such as:
+Read on to get more insight on DevOps and its processes.

 What is DevOps?